Emilio Colón

-Emilio Colón (born in Puerto Rico) is an American solo cellist, chamber musician, conductor, composer and pedagogue.
+Emilio Colón (born 1967) is an American solo cellist, chamber musician, conductor, composer and pedagogue.
+He was born in Puerto Rico.
 He is an international artist, concertizing in Canada, Costa Rica, Colombia, Ecuador, France, Italy, Germany, Guatemala, Hungary, Japan, Korea, Malta, the Netherlands, Puerto Rico, Spain, Switzerland, and the United States.

 Career

-The critically acclaimed cellist, Emilio Colón, has been described in prose as“ his playing is full of life and warmth” by the American Record Guide has praised his performance as “lively, exciting, expressive and absolutely beautiful.”
-Fanfare Magazine wrote of the cellist, “Emilio Colón is obviously a virtuoso with taste.”
-Emilio was awarded the “2017 Artist of the Year” by the New York Classical Music Society.
+Colón's cello playing has been described in prose as "full of life and warmth" by the American Record Guide, who also praised his performance as "lively, exciting, expressive and absolutely beautiful."
+Fanfare Magazine wrote of the cellist, "Emilio Colón is obviously a virtuoso with taste."
+In 2017, he was awarded the "Artist of the Year" by the New York Classical Music Society.